 We also identified equity-related enabling conditions that apply to equity-related shifts and equity-related targets in other shifts.
 These enablers were selected based on the five categories, but not limited to those categories.
-So far, most of the enablers and barriers we've included relate to a just transition.
+So far, most of the enablers and barriers that we have included relate to just transition.
 These indicators were selected with three categories in mind: improving skills, institutional factors, and economic factors.
 For example, we selected enabling conditions related to the number of active programs to relocate fossil fuel workers to other jobs, the number of firms offering training in skills for clean energy, and the number of jobs in green sectors.
 Our analysis of equity-related enabling conditions and barriers will become more systematic and expansive as we develop the equity-focused systems on the platform and as we further explore equity considerations for all systems.

 Exogenous changes, including both shocks (e.g., economic recessions, conflicts, or pandemics) and slower-onset events (e.g., demographic shifts), can also create windows of opportunity for transformation by destabilizing existing systems.
 These external forces, for example, can focus public attention on reducing previously unseen risks, motivate policymakers to adopt niche innovations to address new crises, or create space for leaders who support transforming existing systems to win elections.
 On the other hand, exogenous shocks can also spur backlash against change.
-Given that such crises are often immediate, unforeseen, and disruptive, we did not include them in our identification of enablers and barriers.
-After we identified which enablers and barriers to focus on, we then attempted to find indicators and datasets that most closely reflected them.
-We did not identify targets for these enablers or barriers.
-Given that there are no targets, and that some are barriers while some others are supportive measures, it does not always mean that it is a positive development if the indicator is going up.
-In future updates of the Systems Change Lab platform, we plan to expand and improve our analysis of enablers and barriers across all of our goals.
-We may include targets for enablers and barriers if they are well established in the literature.
+Given that such crises are often immediate, unforeseen, and disruptive, we do not include them in our identification of enablers and barriers.

+After we identify which enablers and barriers to focus on, we then attempt to find indicators and datasets that most closely reflect them.
+We specify whether each is an enabler or a barrier.
+Enablers help support transformations-for example, supportive policies, investments, and infrastructure.